sesam-io/python-datasource-template/README.rst

 python-datasource-template
 ==========================

-A Python micro service template for feeding a JSON entity stream to a Sesam service instance.
+A Python microservice template for feeding a JSON entity stream to a Sesam service instance.

 ::